do-ald533/do-ald533/README.md

 # Hi there, welcome to my github page, i really hope you like my repository, ENJOY!
- -I'm currently a junior developer, back-end and front-end technologies and languages
+ -I'm currently a junior developer, back-end and front-end technologies and languages student.

--During free time, i love to start new and interessting projects
+-During free time, i always trie to learn something new and create a project based on that study.

 ---